For general information regarding the coronavirus (COVID-19), refer to the Centers for Disease Control (CDC) website at cdc.gov.

-Effective April 1, 2021, vice president’s approval will no longer be required for travel within the State of Florida.
+Vice presidential approval is no longer required for travel within the State of Florida.
 Any travel outside the State of Florida will continue to require preapproval from a vice president.
-Forward permission from the appropriate vice president, along with the traveler’s name and EMPLID to firstname.lastname@example.org.
+Forward the permission document from the appropriate vice president, along with the traveler’s name and EMPLID, to firstname.lastname@example.org.

 Is the University still in a hiring freeze?

 The University is no longer in a hiring freeze.
 However, certain divisions may still require vice presidential approval prior to advertisement.
 For more information, see the recent HR communication regarding the end of the hiring freeze.

 I am currently working my normal scheduled hours (FTE) and need to request a day off for personal reasons.
 What should I do?